nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 Rolling upgrades ensure continuous database availability throughout the upgrade process.

 NuoDB domain deployed in Kubernetes using the NuoDB Helm Charts contains multiple Helm releases.
-Several different Kubernetes controllers might be deployed depending on the database requirements, high availability configuration, and the number of target Kubernetes clusters.
+Several different Kubernetes workloads are deployed depending on the database requirements, high availability configuration, and the number of target Kubernetes clusters.
 The minimal NuoDB installation consists of two Helm releases - one using the [admin](../stable/admin) chart and one using the [database](../stable/database) chart in a single cluster.
 This document focuses on upgrading NuoDB software for all NuoDB Helm releases and providing details on the upgrade mechanics specific to Kubernetes deployments.